top of page

 University of Maryland Extension

+The intensity and distribution of the periparturient egg rise varies by breed, individual, and season.
+While the exact mechanism is not fully understood, the periparturient egg rise is believed to be the result of various nutritional and hormonal factors.
 When lambing and kidding occur in the spring, the eggs deposited during the periparturient egg rise are largely responsible for the infections that lambs and kids acquire during summer grazing.
-For this reason, the periparturient egg rise is also called the “spring rise.”
+For this reason, the periparturient egg rise has also called the “spring rise.”
+In an indoor lambing and kidding environment, the effect of the periparturient egg rise is minimal because the eggs are not being deposited onto pasture and females are not continuously ingesting new larvae.

 Strategic nutritional supplementation, especially protein, is another way to counteract the effect of the periparturient egg rise.
+Research has shown that ewes fed higher protein

-Feeds rich in by-pass protein are especially advantageous.
+diets in late gestation have reduced fecal egg counts.
+Feeds rich in by-pass protein are considered especially advantageous.
 Nutritional supplementation makes sense, since the loss of resistance is occurring at the same time the female’s nutrient requirements are increasing.

-Current NRC requirements may encompass an influence of low levels of parasitism (all recommendations are for confined animals), but there are no clear recommendations available for the effects of subclinical levels of parasitism on metabolizable protein requirements of sheep and goats [2].
+Current NRC requirements probably encompass an influence of low levels of parasitism (all recommendations are for confined animals), but there are no clear recommendations available for the effects of subclinical levels of parasitism on metabolizable protein requirements of sheep and goats.

 bottom of page